 Their “office” is a cabin on a stretch of beautiful white beach outside Blau Varadero Hotel!

-This scuba diving center has good reviews overall, which is important, as security and safety always come first when embarking on an underwater exploration in a new place.
+This scuba diving center has good reviews overall, which is important, as security and safety always come first when embarking on an underwater exploration in a new area.

-Feeling safe, I am able to fully enjoy the diving destination and the beauty of the submarine world!
+Feeling safe, I am able to fully enjoy the diving site and the beauty of the submarine world!

 As the Atlantis scuba diving center is located right at the beach, I actually arrive in my slippers and swimsuit all ready to go!